-Festival Safe & TTK Welfare
+Festival Safety & Welfare

 Pick Up and Drop Off

-Please don’t arrange to be dropped off or picked up elsewhere, and especially don’t use Longwater Retail Park (Sainsbury’s), the walk along the road and over the roundabout is not safe.
+Please DO NOT arrange to be dropped off or picked up elsewhere, and we especially ask that you DO NOT use Longwater Retail Park (including Sainsbury’s) as the walk along the road and over the roundabout is not safe.

 We want everyone to let their hair down and enjoy Sundown, but let’s make sure it stays a good time and is enjoyed legally – breaking the law can have far-reaching consequences and we care about you and your future.